 Willie Clancy (24 December 1918 – 24 January 1973) was an Irish uilleann piper.

+Born on Christmas Eve, 1918, Willie grew up in an atmosphere of music, singing and storytelling.
+Both his parents, Ellen and Gilbert, sang and played instruments.
 Willie started playing the whistle at age 5, and later took up the flute.
 He first saw a set of pipes in 1936 when he saw Johnny Doran playing locally.
 He obtained his first set of pipes two years later.
 His influences included Leo Rowsome, Séamus Ennis, John Potts, and Andy Conroy.
 Clancy won the Oireachtas competition in 1947.